 Ezel is a tiny town located in the state of Kentucky.
 With a population of 209 people and just one neighborhood, Ezel is the 387th largest community in Kentucky.

-When you are in Ezel, you'll notice that it is more blue-collar than most other communities in America.
-40.51% of Ezel’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Ezel is generally considered to be a blue-collar town.
+40.51% of the Ezel workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ezel is a town of service providers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Ezel who work in personal care services (26.58%), food service (17.72%), and maintenance occupations (15.19%).

-As is often the case in a small town, Ezel doesn't have a public transportation system that people use for their commute.
+Ezel is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of Ezel citizens is substantially higher than the typical US community, as 31.84% of adults in Ezel have at least a bachelor's degree, and the average American community has 21.84%.